andreigalit/CS2-Madera-Madriaga-Project/README.md

 # Project Title: Task Reminder and Organizer

 ## Project Description
-Notifies students on deadlines and organizes tasks.
+A simple task managing app that organizes students tasks and allows them to edit or delete them.

 ## Features
 - [Task Manager] Allows users to add, edit, and delete their daily tasks.
 Each task can include a title, description, and due date.